robinfrancis186/dreamslap/README.md

-# Slap Royale
+# Dream Slap

-A multiplayer battle royale game built with Unity where players engage in epic slapping battles!
+A multiplayer battle game built with Unity where players engage in epic slapping battles!

 ## Description

-Slap Royale is an exciting multiplayer game where players compete in a battle royale format with a unique twist - instead of traditional weapons, players use slaps to eliminate their opponents.
+Dream Slap is an exciting multiplayer game where players compete in a battle format with a unique twist - instead of traditional weapons, players use slaps to eliminate their opponents.
 The last player standing wins!

 ## Features

 - Multiplayer battle royale gameplay
 - Real-time slapping mechanics
 - Multiple character options
-- Various arenas to battle in
 - Photon networking integration for smooth multiplayer experience

 ## System Requirements